Understanding rescue cat behaviour, Louise’s guide

 February 14, 2020

-If you’ve rescued a cat you’ve done a wonderful thing.
+If you’ve rescued a cat, especially in the current ‘Corona-climate’, then you’ve done a wonderful thing.
 But sometimes rehomed animals come with their own baggage and may take a while to settle in.
 Hopefully that’s not the case, but if it is, there are steps you can take to ease the path.

 Our vet Louise has put together some advice for anyone finding themselves in a challenging situation with their rescue cat, so please keep reading if you want to know more.
 Then if you need any further advice, simply contact us to make an appointment.